Magnesium: Important for healthy functioning of the kidneys, nerves, bones, muscles and heart.

 Bo S, Pisu E. Role of dietary magnesium in cardiovascular disease prevention, insulin sensitivity and diabetes.
 Curr Opin Lipidol.
 2008 Feb;19(1):50-6.
 Review.

 Magnesium has a surprisingly significant effect on migraines and headaches by helping to stop them from happening in the first place.
 This is a result of magnesium’s ability to make muscles relax.
 By making muscles and blood vessels relax, headaches that are a result of tension can be reduced altogether.
-You may still experience headaches, but you won’t have them as regularly as those who have a magnesium deficiency.
+You may still experience headaches, but you will not have them as regularly as those who have a magnesium deficiency.

 Demirkaya S, Vural O, Dora B, Topcuoglu MA.
 Efficacy of intravenous magnesium sulfate in the treatment of acute migraine attacks.
 Headache.
 2001;41(2):171-177.